AlekhyaSasi/MyWritings/python-create-a-class.md

 ## Defining class methods

-Methods are functions you can define to access and modify the attributes.
+Methods are functions you can define to access, modify and perform operations on these attributes.

 ### Syntax